Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

   };
 ```

 The handler function is a simple `arrow` function that accepts one argument, which is an event object React automatically passes in for you (also known as a synthetic event).
-We're calling it `evt` here, but you might see it called `e` or `event`.
+You're calling it `evt` here, but you might see it called `e` or `event`.

-In this function, you just need to update your `state`’s `name` value with whatever text your user has entered.
-To do that, you’ll use React’s built-in `state` updating method, `setState()`.
+In this function, update your `state`’s `name` value with whatever text your user has entered.
+To do that, use React’s built-in `state` updating method, `setState()`.

-You’ll call `setState()` and pass it an object that contains any `property:value` pair you want to update in `state`.
-In your case, you want to update the `name `property with a value of your text input which you can grab from the `evt` argument using `evt.target.value`.
+Call `setState()` and pass it an object that contains any `property:value` pair you want to update in `state`.
+You want to update the `name `property with a value of your text input which you can grab from the `evt` argument using `evt.target.value`.

 ### Trigger a Greeting with a Button

-For this to really be a true app, you’ll give your users a way to trigger a greeting message update after they’ve updated their name in the `input` box.
+For this to really be a true app, you give your users a way to trigger a greeting message update after they’ve updated their name in the `input` box.

 Add a button just under your `input` with a similar event handler, but this time the event will be `onClick` instead of `onChange`.
 You’ll also give it some text, ‘`Update name`’: